Fed rate hike to put pressure on emerging market corporates in 2016

 “What matters most to these countries is the pace of dollar appreciation because that will impact interest, and that interest has to be paid in dollars,” said Luciano Siracusano, chief investment strategist for WisdomTree Investments in New York.

-As of August, with revenue exclusively in reals, Brazilian mall operator General Shopping’s < GSHP3.SA> dollar debt equaled 7.1 times earnings before interest, tax, depreciation and amortization.
+As of August, with revenue exclusively in reals, Brazilian mall operator General Shopping’s < GSHP3.SA> dollar debt equalled 7.1 times earnings before interest, tax, depreciation and amortisation.
 That was the highest in a group of 90 Latin American companies with large dollar debt exposure, compiled by Bank of America Merrill Lynch.

 The Brazilian real has declined 46.17 percent year-to-date, according to Thomson Reuters data, and is expected to keep falling through 2016.